cauldronio/cauldron-deployment/README.md

           - You can select how many workers for mordred will be running in the `NUM_WORKERS` option.
 By default is **5**, but you can change it.
           - If you are using the port 9000, you can change it here.
 For production, use the port 443 and set `ENABLE_PORT_80` to true (only for nginx redirects).
           - If you are going to run Cauldron in a public IP is important that you change some of the passwords.
 The default is: `test-password`.
+          - If you want Google Analytics for analyzing the traffic, you can activate it by providing an ID: `GOOGLE_ANALYTICS_ID`

 4. Create/change the certificates for your deployment machine.